Latootoo/ECSE548-Group-3-Final-Report/README.md

 # ECSE548-Group-3-Final-Report

-The final report can built using MikTex on the Group3FinalReport.tex file
+The final report can built using MikTex on the Group3FinalReport.tex file using the command pdflatex Group3FinalReport.tex